happtur/Minesweeper/documentation/workingtimerecord.md

  and hastily done description of the structure.
 Made the .jar-file, got files, not sure what original-.. does but what the heck, uploaded*

-**04.03.2016 3.25h** *Added a suggestion in the GameChoicesDialog and other minor changes.
+**04.03.2016 6h** *Added a suggestion in the GameChoicesDialog and other minor changes.
 Combined flag(x, y) with isFlagged(x, y).
  Removed the TextUI.
 Realized I'm an idiot for calling the 'bombs' __bombs__ when the game is called __minesweeper__.
 Added the InstructionsDialog, the text should really be read from a file, buut that's too time consuming.
-New JavaDoc, pit report and Checkstyle report.*
+New JavaDoc, pit report and Checkstyle report.
+Refactoring, broke MainFrame from GUI and instead of the ButtonGrid's listeners dealing with the events directly they now call a meethod in GUI which handles the events.
+GUI might be too big and a bit too 'diverse' (not single responsibility), but I prefer this over the 'every class is connected to every other class' the gui was before.*